semigm/IGME-110/exercises/videoExercise/videoExercise.md

 ## Submitting Your Work
-You will need to upload a page to your GitHub repo at `igme110/video/index.html` that has the following things:
+You will need to upload your video to YouTube and then upload the following to the "Exercise: Video Exercise" drop box on MyCourses:
-1. A rendered version of your trailer (see above for details on rendering in Premiere).
+1. A text document with...
+    a.  an explanation your intent / thought process in creating the video (3 sentences or less)
+    b.  the link to your video on YouTube
+    c.  links to all assets used in the video
 2. A screenshot of your project timeline in Premiere, to show that you actually did your own edits.
-3. A text document explaining your intent / thought process in creating the video (3 sentences or less).
-4. Links to all sources used in the video (anything you didn't make).

-You can find a sample template [here](index.html)